-All You Need to Know About codeless or Scriptless Test Automation Framework and the Best Tools.
+All You Need to Know About Codeless or Scriptless Test Automation Frameworks and the Best Tools.
 List of Top & Most Popular Scriptless Test Automation Tools For Mobiles with Features and Comparison:

 This article will give you a complete overview of the Scriptless Automation Framework in simple terms.

 The design goals, Implementation requirements, Benefits & Myths of Scriptless Automation are explained with perfect examples for your easy understanding.